StructifyAI/structify/docs/source/python_client/datasets.rst

 ------------------------
 Once you have blueprinted your dataset by creating a schema, you can now use Structify's research agents to collect data to fill your dataset.

 For most datasets, you are going to want to user our scraper agents to collect data from the web.
-You can use ``Structify.agents.create`` and then ``Structify.it()`` to populate a dataset with an initial batch of data.
+You can use ``structify.agents.create`` and then ``structify.it()`` to populate a dataset with an initial batch of data.
 The agents API call requires the following:

 - **name:** The name of the dataset you want to populate
 - **source:** The sources or types of sources you want the agent to use (e.g. “LinkedIn” or “news articles”).
 These will be a Python enum of the sources available to the agent.
+Make sure to import Source.
 If not specified, the agent will default to using all available sources.
 - **number:** The number of agents that are actively running for a query.
 The more you create, the faster the dataset will populate, but it requires more credits to do so.
 If not specified, the value will default to 1.

 Here's an example of an API call to populate that employees dataset with data from LinkedIn:

 .. code-block:: python

-    from structifyai import Structify
+    from structifyai import Structify, Source
+    structify = Structify("your-api-key-here")

-    Structify.agents.create(name = "employees", source = Internet.LinkedIn, number = 5)
+    structify.agents.create(name = "employees", sources = Source.Internet(websites = ["linkedin.com"]), number = 5)
-    Structify.it("employees") # This will start the agents to populate the dataset
+    structify.it("employees") # This will start the agents to populate the dataset

 .. note::
-    You can also pass in the agent ids to the ``Structify.it()`` function to start specific agents witin a dataset.
+    You can also pass in the agent ids to the ``structify.it()`` function to start specific agents witin a dataset.

 .. tip::
-    You can check the status of the populate request through ``employees.status()`` or ``print(Structify.dataset.list("employees"))`` to see the status object.
+    You can check the status of the populate request through ``employees.status()`` or ``print(structify.dataset.list("employees"))`` to see the status object.

 Populating Datasets from Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes, you will want to collect data from documents, such as PDFs or PNGs.
-You can use the ``Structify.agents.create`` endpoint off of documents as well.
+You can use the ``structify.agents.create`` endpoint off of documents as well.

 We'll walk you through the process to uploading documents and such in the :doc:`documents` section.
 Or you can check out the tutorials at :ref:`document-example`.